Chapter 14

 God is Omnipresent

 In other words, God is everywhere.
 To see this, let us read what the Holy Spirit through Paul said to the men of Athens.
-The Apostle Paul spoke these words after he saw all the idols that the people of Athens were worshipping.
+The Apostle Paul spoke these words after he saw all the idols the people of Athens were worshipping.

 Acts 17:24-28